-Around 90% of the beaches in the world are in erosion, 5% are stable and only 5% are prograding.
-The retreating speed varies from one area to another from a few meters to over 15 m a year, especially in Mediterranean-type morphoclimatic systems.
-The beaches represent a natural buffer between the water environment and the mainland, where sometimes dunes, watercourses, lagoons, and cliffs, as well as cities, are present.
+Around 90% of the beaches in the world are in erosion, 5% is stable and only 5% is prograding.
+The retreating speed varies greatly from one area to another from a few meters to over 15 m a year, especially in Mediterranean-type morphoclimatic systems.
+The beaches represent a natural buffer between the water environment and the mainland, where sometimes dunes, watercourses, lagoons, and cliffs as well as cities are present.

 Many factors contribute to the degradation of the Quaternary lagoon-dune-beach systems, among these the poor management of dam-river-coast systems.
-However, amongst various beach morphotypes, sandy-pebbly urban and lacustrine beaches represent a stimulating and new research topic.
-They show unique geomorphological, morphosedimentary, geonaturalistic, historical, and tourist features.
-Beaches are also an excellent training gymnasium for observing seasonal or daily morphological and sedimentological variations due to changing weather and climate trends.
-In some areas, beaches developed where before there was an artificial seafront only after the construction of other maritime works (ports, barriers, groins), while other beaches disappeared, at the same boundary conditions, for reasons yet to ascertain.
-In the light of these elements, in the coming years, these particular transition environments will be the subject of various national and international research programs, as indicated by the recent IPCC report on the potential effects of in-progress climate change on islands, lagoons, and cities considering the increase in flash floods and sea storms.
+However, amongst various beach morphotypes, sandy and/or pebbly urban and lacustrine beaches represent a stimulating and new research topic.
+They show unique geomorphological, morphosedimentary, geonaturalistic, historical and tourist-recreational features.
+These beaches are also excellent training gymnasium for observing seasonal or daily morphological and sedimentological variations about changing weather conditions and climate trends.
+In some areas, beaches developed where before there was an artificial seafront only after the construction of other maritime works, such as ports, barriers, groins, while other beaches disappeared, at the same boundary conditions, for reasons yet to ascertain.

+In the light of these elements, it is unquestionable that in the coming years these particular transition environments will be the subject of various national and international research programs, as indicated by the recent IPCC report on the potential effects of in-progress climate change on islands, lagoons, and cities considering the increase in flash floods and sea storms.